stefan-baumann/ManiaPlanetSharp/docs/README.md

 ### Implementation of chunks and structs

 For almost all use cases, you should never have the need to implement additional chunks for parsing.
-If you should need additional functionality or just want to contribute to the project to make the parser more complete,
+If you should need additional functionality or just want to contribute to the project to make the parser more complete, let's see how implementing chunk definitions is done:

 This library uses various methods to make implementing chunk and custom struct layouts as easy as possible.
 For most chunks, it's sufficient to just define the chunk/struct as a class with the fields decorated with the `[Property]` and the chunk/struct with the `[Chunk(0xCHUNKID)]`/`[CustomStruct]` attribute.